vlad-lubenskyi/devtools-detector-demo/README.md

 ## How it works

 The source map is a special file web developers create to help debug JavaScript code in production.
-The production code is unreadable because we always minify it to save traffic, and the source map allows dev tools to restore the original code by.
+The production code is unreadable because it's always minified it to save traffic.
+The source maps allow dev tools to restore the original code.

 The browser learns the URL of the source map file from the `SourceMap <URL>` response header or the `//# sourceMappingURL=<url>` comment at the end of a JavaScript file.
 When a user opens the dev tools, the browser